Wrongful Dismissal Lawyer Hamilton

 If you have signed an employment contract and you and your employer previously agreed on the length of notice you would be given in the event of your termination, then those terms would generally govern unless you were coerced or influenced to sign the employment agreement.
 Otherwise, what you signed off on will generally govern.

 If you have been fired for cause, you will not be entitled to Hamilton wrongful dismissal damages.
-“Terminated for cause” means that you have been guilty of serious misconduct, habitual neglect of duty and incompetence, or conduct incompatible with your duties—behaviours that are prejudicial to your employer’s business.
+“Terminated for cause” means that you have been guilty of serious misconduct, habitual neglect of duty and incompetence, or conduct incompatible with your duties—behaviors that are prejudicial to your employer’s business.
 The onus is on your employer to prove cause, and it has been repeatedly described as a high one to discharge.

 In other words, your employer must show that your conduct was misconduct of the most serious kind.
 If your employer is successful in showing cause for dismissal, you will not be entitled to compensation in your Hamilton wrongful dismissal case.